sandy081/Copy-Work-Items/README.md

 * Copy internal information like Ranking

+* Can be performed only be Admins with access to bulk save operation

 ### Restrictions

 * Users are mapped by user id.
 Defaults to Unassigned user or Current user (creator, comments)